RolandChristensen/developer-journal/_drafts/github-projects.md

 Project Management Light (But Being Developed)

+Project management concepts are not discussed in the docs.
+Basic knowledge is a pre-requisite or the willingness to learn independently.

 * You can add custom fields (Metadata) to items such as:
     * Date fields
     * Number fields